Ydobemos/SimpleChat/Cpp/README.md

 It uses Boost.Asio: https://www.boost.org/
 I am using the (at this time of writing) current version 1.85.0.
 Other Versions should also work.<br>

-## Windows
+##Compile in Windows
-Add Include Directories in Visual Studio: <br>
+I recommend to use Visual Studio.
+For example the free Community Version. <br> Download Boost.Asio and extract it somewhere. <br>
-Go to `Configuration Properties` -> `C/C++` -> `General`. <br>
+Add Include Directories in Visual Studio for this Boost.Asio path: <br> Go to `Configuration Properties` -> `C/C++` -> `General`. <br>
-Find: `Additional Include Directories` and add the path to the boost header files <br> (For example: `C:\myFiles\Libraries\boost library\boost_1_85_0` )<br>
+Find: `Additional Include Directories` and add the path to the extracted boost header files <br> (For example: `C:\myFiles\Libraries\boost library\boost_1_85_0` )<br>

 Remember:<br>